-Derek Spaldo is a Chicago-based actor, playwright, and musician.
+Derek Spaldo is a Chicago-based actor, musician, and playwright.

-He is a third-year MFA Acting Candidate at The Theatre School at DePaul University where he has appeared in productions of Our Lady of Kibeho, Water by the Spoonful, Henry VI, Part 3, and the world premiere of Jeff and the Dead Girl, directed by Shade Murray.
+He is a third-year MFA Acting Candidate at The Theatre School at DePaul University where he has appeared in the Chicago premiere of Katori Hall's Our Lady of Kibeho, directed by Phyllis E. Griffin, Quiara Allegria Hudes' Water by the Spoonful, directed by Melanie Queponds, Henry VI, Part 3, directed by Jeff Mills, and the World Premiere of Madison Fargo's Jeff and the Dead Girl, directed by Shade Murray.

 With a vested interest in developing new work, his plays Playground, PITCH, Scene from a Room, and The Killers of Comedy have run to great acclaim at spaces in New York such as The Brick, Dixon Place, and La MaMa.
 Derek intends to continue to develop new work in Chicago.